 How many races are there?

-There are 15 events in the WARS season.
-The first event was November 18th and the finale is currently planned for March 17th.
+There are 13 to 15 events in each WARS season.
+The first event in will be in early to mid November and the season final is currently planned for early to mid March.

 Who will I compete against and how will results be determined?

 There are categories for men and women as well as by age.

 Participants must complete the age-appropriate course to receive points toward rankings and the age-appropriate course must be the first course completed at an event.
 In other words, if the red course is the appropriate course for an individual, that person must complete the red course before any other courses at the event.
 Completing another course first will give an unfair advantage and is therefore prohibited.